Henry Howard, 12th Earl of Suffolk

 In 1771, he was appointed a Privy Counsellor (PC) and briefly served as Lord Privy Seal before becoming Secretary of State for the Northern Department under Lord North from 1771 to 1779.
 In this capacity, he secured the use of Hessian and Hanoverian mercenaries to help suppress the American Revolution.
 In the same capacity he helped to secure the survival of Sweden as an independent nation by counteracting Russia's plan to undo the Revolution of Gustavus III in 1772.
 He was made a Knight of the Garter (KG) in 1778.

-On 14 August 1777, Suffolk married Lady Charlotte Finch, daughter of Heneage Finch, 3rd Earl of Aylesford, by whom he had two children:
+On 14 August 1777, Suffolk married his first cousin Lady Charlotte Finch, daughter of Heneage Finch, 3rd Earl of Aylesford and Lady Charlotte Seymour, by whom he had two children: